Reviews You Can Rely On

 While we didn't expect much after this drill's performance with the paddle bit, we decided to forge ahead and try the WorkPro with our most challenging drilling task: using a 5" hole saw to bore into a solid door.
 Surprisingly, it made it to the full depth in about 80 seconds.
 However, this drill started to smell terrible and began to smoke right as it finished the test — enough to the point that we threw the drill down and started looking for a fire extinguisher.
 Thankfully, it didn't fully ignite, but needless to say, we wouldn't recommend using this large of a bit in this drill.

-workpro 20v drill driver set - the giant lag screw proved to be too much for the workpro.
+workpro 20v drill driver set - the giant lag screw was too much for the workpro to handle.

-The giant lag screw proved to be too much for the WorkPro.
+The giant lag screw was too much for the WorkPro to handle.

 Credit: Jenna Ammerman